infinispan/infinispan-quarkus/README.md

 # How to build

+1. If you are using a non tagged version (e.g. master), ensure you have built the same version of Infinispan so that it is available in your maven repository.
-1. Download and extract the Java 11 version of GraalVM from https://github.com/graalvm/graalvm-ce-builds/releases for your distribution.
+2. Download and extract the Java 11 version of GraalVM from https://github.com/graalvm/graalvm-ce-builds/releases for your distribution.
-2. Install `native-image` in the `bin` directory of the extracted graal runtime
+3. Install `native-image` in the `bin` directory of the extracted graal runtime
    * `gu install native-image`
-3. Set the `GRAALVM_HOME` environment variable to the extracted graal runtime
+4. Set the `GRAALVM_HOME` environment variable to the extracted graal runtime
-4. Build the project
+5. Build the project
    * `mvn clean install -Dnative`